TimHanewich/Chess-AI/readme.md

+# Chess Neural Network
+Training a neural network to play chess using millions of games from Lichess's database.
+This was highly unsuccessful.
+After training the neural network on 3,000,000+ games for 48+ hours straight, the model did not function whatsoever.
+It kept selecting invalid moves.
+I'm not sure if this a case of the underlying design being invalid, an error being present somewhere (i.e. in encoding/decoding), or an issue with the data.

 ## Input Structure Explanation
 There are 64 squares on a chess board.
 Each square's status can be one of the following:
 - empty